 In addition to all the different causes of itchy skin mentioned above, a primary cause of itchiness can be a chronic disease like eczema.
 Eczema is actually an umbrella term used to describe a group of inflammatory skin conditions.
 According to WebMD, the most common kind of eczema is called atopic dermatitis.
 Other common types of this skin disease include contact dermatitis and seborrheic dermatitis.

 A common skin condition, eczema, affects approximately 32 million people in the United States alone.
 It affects people of all different ages, ethnicities, and social and economic backgrounds.
 The itchy and inflammatory skin disease is characterized by patches of red rashes, flakiness, and dryness.
 While these patches can appear anywhere on the body, their prime locations are the hands, back, legs, and arms.
 People with eczema suffer from a damaged skin barrier that has difficulty retaining moisture.
 This leads to the chronically dry skin associated with eczema and the accompanying itchiness.
-If relentless scratching causes the skin to crack or bleed, an infection may result.
+If relentless scratching causes the skin to crack or bleed, an infection may result and finally scars can set in.

 If you suspect your eczema is infected, speak to a medical professional immediately.
 Intense scratching over long periods can also cause the skin to develop a thickened, leathery texture.
 This is known as lichenification.